 Purpose of Rate Regulation

-A third goal of insurance regulation is to prevent unfair discrimination.
+The third goal of insurance regulation is to prevent unfair discrimination.
 Insurance underwriters are permitted to discriminate in favor of some insurance buyers over others, but the reasons must be valid.
 For instance, underwriters may charge a higher or lower rate based on a policyholder's claims history.
 A business that has incurred no prior auto claims may pay less for a commercial auto policy than a similar business that has sustained many auto losses.
 Underwriters may also discriminate based on the nature of the risk.
-An insurer may charge more to insure a building that has no fire sprinklers than a similar building that is fully sprinklered.
+An insurer may charge more to insure a building that has no fire sprinklers than a similar building with a full sprinkler system.

 Types of Rate Laws